Stephen Chan Chi-wan: Online career

 In April 2020, Chan started a personal YouTube channel, titled Stephen Talks (志雲頻道stephenchannel).
 Chan would invite various celebrities, actors and singers over for singing sessions, interviews and talk shows.
 He gained popularity as a commentator, discussing and analyzing news, lifestyles, politics of Hong Kong as well as international affairs.
-As of 2022, Chan has accumulated 259K subscribers.
+As of May 2026, Chan had accumulated 310K subscribers.

 Chan was also an outspoken critic of the Hong Kong entertainment industry, especially local TV.
 After he started his channel, Chan stated; "the age of television is behind us in the past, due to new media.
 If there is no competition in the small market, how is there more to survive?"
 In an interview with Ming Pao, Chan mentioned that he does not intend to earn a lot, but the passion and heart put into his talk show required a lot of variety.
 He stated that advertisement income was good enough to keep it functioning.
 In 2021, Chan ranked on 8th spot in the ranking of Hong Kong's hottest content creator channels.